MinecraftForge/Documentation/docs/datagen/server/tags.md

 ```

 !!! important
-    If the mod's tags softly depends on another mod's tags, the other mods' tags should be referenced using the optional methods.
+    If the mod's tags softly depends on another mod's tags (the other mod may or may not be present at runtime), the other mods' tags should be referenced using the optional methods.

 ### Existing Providers